joshp23/YOURLS-Expiry/README.md

 ##### What's not working
 -  admin interface to add a link with expiry data (some js included... not my strong suit)
-   - web interface post requests seem to be causing some issue.
-API level access works like a charm.

 ###### Note:
  When in use with the [Change Error Msgs](https://github.com/adigitalife/yourls-change-error-messages) plugin, a simple action=shorturl call to any link in the database will trigger an update if sent with expiry info.